Nibble and Dine

 Ingredient notes

-• Oil: you can use any neutral oil you have in your cabinet for these cinnamon muffins.
+• Oil: you can use any neutral oil you have in your cabinet for these muffins.
 I used canola oil, but any vegetable oil would work fine, or even grapeseed oil if you have it.

 • Milk: I used 2% because that's what I had in my fridge, but whole milk or skim milk would also work well.